- Assistant Professor of Orthopaedic Surgery | Program Director, Orthopaedic Surgery Residency

 - Orthopaedic Surgery

-Dr. Moghtaderi is a board certified orthopaedic surgeon with subspecialty certification in the surgery of the hand.
-He specializes in problems of the hand, wrist, and elbow, in both adults and children.
-This includes fractures, trauma, sports injuries, ligament tears, pediatric hand problems, as well as common hand conditions such as carpal tunnel syndrome, trigger finger, and tendinitis.
+Dr. Moghtaderi is a board-certified orthopaedic surgeon with subspecialty certification in the surgery of the hand.
+He specializes in treating problems of the hand, wrist, and elbow, both with and without surgery.
+This includes fractures, trauma, sports injuries, ligament tears, as well as common hand conditions such as carpal tunnel syndrome, trigger finger, and tendinitis.

-Dr. Moghtaderi is a Fellow of the American Academy of Orthopaedic Surgeons, and member of the American Society for Surgery of the Hand, the New York Society for the Surgery of the Hand, and the District of Columbia Society for Surgery of the Hand.
+Dr. Moghtaderi is a Fellow of the American Academy of Orthopaedic Surgeons, and a Member of the American Society for Surgery of the Hand and the District of Columbia Society for Surgery of the Hand.